 You might start out with two levels of workspaces: governed and ungoverned.
 We recommend that you keep the governance levels as simple as possible.
 However, depending on your specific circumstances, you might need to subdivide the governed classification.
 For example, critical content that's managed by the enterprise BI team might have one set of governance requirements.
-Whereas critical content that's owned and managed directly by business units may be subject to a slightly different set of requirements.
+Whereas critical content that's owned and managed directly by business units could be subject to a slightly different set of requirements.
 In some cases, decisions will be tailored to individual business units.

 The following table lists some of the most common requirements when a workspace is considered governed.

 |• Ownership is assigned with clear responsibilities for the technical content owner and/or the subject matter expert.

 • User support team/person is assigned, and users understand how to request help or submit issues.

 • A mechanism is in place for user feedback, questions, and enhancement requests.

 • A communication plan exists to announce important changes to content in the workspace.

 |• The workspace is well-organized with a well-defined purpose.